Farahalh/Farahalh/README.md

 <hr/>

 Hello, I'm Farah! 👋
 Welcome to my coding corner!
-I'm a junior developer, constantly working on new projects and expanding my coding knowledge.
+I'm a junior software developer, constantly working on new projects and expanding my coding knowledge.

-🔭 Currently, I'm diving into React, creating a calculator that's as functional as it is stylish.

-🌱 But the learning never stops!
-I'm also learning TypeScript, because who doesn't love a little type safety?

 Let's connect and code! ✨